 Description

-Smoky and packed with umami flavor, this easy vegan Mushroom Lentil Pâté is the perfect appetizer or snack (it’s gluten-free too!).
+Smoky and packed with umami flavor, this easy Vegan Mushroom Pâté is the perfect appetizer or snack (it’s gluten-free too!).

 Ingredients

-- 16 oz white or baby bella mushrooms, diced
+- 16 ounces white or baby bella mushrooms, diced

 - 3-4 cloves garlic, minced